-- profiles (based on the definitions in section 3.2), it is important to make sure that there is no latitudinal bias in the predictions, i.e., assuring that the algorithm performance is good for MLS observations at all latitude bands. - Calculated F1 determined from the ANN model setup is shown in Figure 7a for different regions of the globe.
+it is important to make sure that there is no latitudinal bias in the predictions, i.e., assuring that the algorithm performance is good for MLS observations at all latitude bands.

+Calculated F1 determined from the ANN model setup is shown in Fig. 7a for different regions of the globe.
 Statistics are calculated in grid boxes that cover an area of $15^{\circ} \times 15^{\circ}$ (latitude and longitude) and include on average 168 profiles.
-High values F1 > 0.85 are observed for most regions; however, areas with generally low cloud cover (over Africa and Antarctica, as well as west of South America and Australia, see Figure 7e) exhibit slightly lower classification performance, indicated by the light blue and green colors.
+High values of F1 > 0.85 are observed for most regions; however, areas with generally low cloud cover (over Africa and Antarctica, as well as west of South America and Australia; see Fig. 7e) exhibit slightly lower classification performance, indicated by the light-blue and green colors.
 Here, reduced sample statistics yield a less reliable F1 metric, as the number of profiles per grid box is as low as 18.
-Further analysis shows that the reduced F1 scores within these grid boxes are exclusively due to an increase in false negatives, i.e., the model misses some cloudy profiles.
+Further analysis shows that the reduced F1 scores within these grid boxes are exclusively due to an increase in false negatives; i.e., the model misses some cloudy profiles.
 Overall, the average observed F1 is 0.91 ± 0.11 .

-In contrast to the results for the ANN algorithm, there is a more noticeable latitudinal dependence for the performance of the current v4.2x algorithm, illustrated in Figure 7b.
+In contrast to the results for the ANN algorithm, there is a more noticeable latitudinal dependence for the performance of the current v4.2x algorithm illustrated in Fig. 7b.
 F1 values can be as high as 0.67 in the tropics and < 0.25 everywhere else.
 Occasional gaps, especially over the polar regions, are due to a failed F1 calculation.
 Here, the denominator in Eq.
-(12) becomes 0, i.e., the v4.2x flag only reports clear sky classifications.
+(12) becomes 0; i.e., the v4.2x flag only reports clear-sky classifications.
 The average observed F1 is 0.23 ± 0.16 .